nerudaj/dgm-sdk/project-template/Readme.md

  * cmake 3.19 - Newer versions might have some issues with FetchContent
  * newest Visual Studio

 All required dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.
+If you want to bump any of them, update `cmake/dependencies.cmake` file.
+First couple of lines contains versions of those dependencies.
+Just bumping the version should be sufficient to update it.

 ## How to configure and build